-Many dogs lunge, pull, and bark at other dogs, objects such as skateboards, cars, bicycles or people when on-leash on a walk.
+Many dogs lunge, pull, and bark at other dogs, objects such as skateboards, cars, bicycles, or people when on leash on a walk.
 This is a behavior we call “leash reactivity.”
-Living with a leash-reactive dog can be quite difficult as it is can be anxiety provoking for the human and the dog when there are so many triggers out there.
+Living with a leash-reactive dog can be quite difficult as it is can be anxiety-provoking for the human and the dog when there are so many triggers out there.

-Dogs can be reactive for a number of reasons.
+Dogs can be reactive for many reasons.
 Sometimes they are uncomfortable being around other dogs, humans, or moving objects such as cars.
 Other times our dogs are frustrated because they are attached to us by a leash and they want to interact with another dog or human but the leash is stopping them from being able to do so.
 The good news is that these behaviors can change with training.
-Depending on your goals, what we will do is teach your canine companion how to cope with and be comfortable not always interacting with others on walk.
+Depending on your goals, what we will do is teach your canine companion how to cope with and be comfortable not always interacting with others on the walk.

-After every private session you will receive a detailed, personalized report with the behavior modification exercises we taught you.
+After every private session, you will receive a detailed, personalized report with the behavior modification exercises we taught you.
 We are also available in between sessions to coach you as needed.
 We want to hear about your concerns and successes during this process.

 We look forward to working with you and your canine companion so you can both enjoy many walks together!

 You can also try our recorded webinar for Leash Reactivity.